Documentation

 You can achieve this behaviour by configuring and running the Nomirun cluster by:

-nomirun cluster configure --cluster-name "MyShopMonolith" --nuget-server-name "Local Folder" --target-format DockerEnvFile
+nomirun cluster configure --cluster-name MyShopMonolith --nuget-server-name "GitHub"

-nomirun cluster start --cluster-name "MyShopMonolith" --host-type Container
+nomirun cluster start --cluster-name MyShopMonolith --host-type Container

-This will take pre-build Nomirun host Docker image and configure it to run the hosts and modules in the specified cluster.
+This will take a pre-build Nomirun host Docker image and configure it to run the hosts and modules in the specified cluster.

 2. Pre-build Application Before Dockerization